 Where there’s a will, there’s a wave.
 No matter where you are in the state, some of the most beautiful beaches in Florida are no more than two hours away.

-Going to the beach is one of the definitive summer must-dos, and since it’s summer all year round in The Sunshine State, these are some of the top Florida beaches to visit for a great vacation (or even staycation for the locals).
+Going to the beach is one of the definitive summer must-dos!
+Since it’s summer all year round in the Sunshine State, here are some of the top Florida beaches to visit for a great vacation (or even a staycation for the locals).